d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Unlike the `Use Shader Toggles` option this does not require the shaders to be changed.
 It also doesn't have the problems of projectors and blocked shaders not understanding the toggles.

+It can't merge meshes that use a WD ON workflow unless the toggles are simple enough that they can get optimized by `Optimize FX Layer`.
 ## Allow 3 Bone Skinning
 Allows NaNimation Toggles to be used on meshes that use 4 bone weights on some vertices reducing the skinning quality to only 3 effective bone weights.